myllynen/ansible-packer/README.md

 The role also supports creating custom ISO installer images.

-Support for RHEL Edge is currently under development.

 ## Introduction

 This role builds custom Linux and Windows VM template images using